 The three multifunctional buildings of the SIP sports centre will offer leisure and entertainment, along with opportunities for conducting international exhibitions and events all through the year.

-With a 45,000 seating capacity, the main stadium will be ideal for organising soccer and track games along with outdoor performance.
+With a 45,000 seating capacity, the main stadium will be ideal for organising soccer and track games along with outdoor performances.

 The natatorium will comprise an indoor swimming pool for 3,000 spectators sheltered by a single-layer bi-directional cable-net structure.
 With a diameter of 110m, the cable-net structure will bring an elegant and buoyant appearance to the building.